Timothyxxx/EnvInteractiveLMPapers/README.md

 ![](https://img.shields.io/github/last-commit/Timothyxxx/EnvInteractiveLM?color=green)

-Paper collections of methods that using language to interact with environment, including interact with real world or WWW(🏄).
+Paper collections of methods that using language to interact with environment, including interact with real world, simulated world or WWW(🏄).

 ## Papers
 1. **World of Bits: An Open-Domain Platform for Web-Based Agents** Arxiv.